ckuelker/quick-guide-en-us/Dev/Python/Package/packaging-python-projects.md

 source /tmp/python-packaging-tutorial-example-package/bin/activate
 ```

-Why `virtualenv` is complaining about 'Already ...' is unclear, as it certainly
+Why `virtualenv` is complaining about 'Already ...' is unclear, since it surely
-did use python2 before.
-Does this software have some attitude issues?
+used python2 before.
+Does this software have some attitude issuses?

-Installing the new test software:
+Install the new test software:

 ```bash
 python3 -m pip install --index-url https://test.pypi.org/simple/ --no-deps \